tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 </table>
 {% endif %}

-See the [cURL documentation](http://curl.haxx.se/docs/manpage.html) for a comprehensive list of cURL commands you can use.
+See the [curl documentation](http://curl.haxx.se/docs/manpage.html) for a comprehensive list of curl commands you can use.

-## Example cURL command
+## Example curl command

 Here's an example that combines some of these commands: